The Global Initiative for Asthma (GINA)

 World Asthma Day

-GINA organizes World Asthma Day, which is held on the first Tuesday in May, in collaboration with health care groups and asthma educators throughout the world.
+GINA organizes World Asthma Day, which is held in May, in collaboration with health care groups and asthma educators throughout the world.

 Each year GINA chooses a theme and coordinates preparation and distribution of World Asthma Day materials and resources.
 GINA also maintains the World Asthma Day Internet Headquarters, where materials and resources are posted for downloading and a complete listing of activities around the world is constantly updated.